Moot Courts and Competitions

 Jessup International Law Moot Court Competition

-The Jessup International Law Moot Court Competition is an international moot court competition between law schools in over fifty countries.
-Each school fields a five-member team which competes in written and oral advocacy on an international law topic.
-Michigan's team is chosen by an intra-Michigan competition organized by the Michigan International Law Moot Court Association (MILMCA), at the beginning of each school year.
+Each school fields a five-member team which competes in written and oral advocacy on a public international law topic.
+Michigan’s team is chosen by a tryout process, organized by the Michigan International Law Moot Court Association (MILMCA), at the beginning of each school year.

 The competition is open to all law students.
-The five-member team travels first to the Regional Round and then (hopefully) on to the finals, which have been held at various universities throughout the world.
-The Michigan team won the United States competition in 1998.
-The Law School's International Law Society supervises and coaches the Michigan team, which has consistently done very well in competition.
+The five-member team travels first to the Regional Round and then (hopefully) on to the finals, which are held each spring in Washington, DC.

 Native American Law Students Association Moot Court Competition